-For locations outside the continental United States, the applicable rates are published monthly.
-You can find these rates on the Internet at www.state.gov/m/a/als/prdm/2003.
+For locations outside the continental United States, the applicable rates are published each month.
+You can find these rates on the Internet at www.state.gov.

 See Pub.
 463 for details on how to figure your deduction using the standard meal allowance, including special rules for partial days of travel, transportation workers, and taxpayers related to their employer.